Syn-chromatic/Syn-chromatic/FULL_README.md

 #### Main Types of Collision Detection
 ##### Discrete Collision Detection
-The most direct approach involves updating an object's position at each timestep of the physics simulation.
-However, this method can lead to objects moving too quickly, phasing through walls without detection.
+The most direct approach involves updating an object's position at each timestep of the physics simulation and checking for a collision, However, if an object is moving too quickly, there is a possibility it could phase through walls without detection.

 | discrete collision |
 | :---: |